Introduction

 s30 Criticism, review, quotation.
 This exception was broadened in the 2014 update to the CPDA 2018 to cover quotation for any purpose.
 Like S.29, research and private study it is a 'Fair dealing' exception so sufficient acknowledgement (citation) of the work is required.
 Also, the amount that can be copied is not defined in law and usually it is used for short quotations.
 Further information on fair dealing is available in the FAQs below.

 s32 Illustration for instruction.
 This exception covers a person giving or receiving instruction (or preparing for giving or receiving instruction), which includes setting examination questions, communicating the questions to pupils and answering the questions.
 It is also subject to fair dealing usage and requires sufficient acknowledgement of the 3rd party material.
 This exception would not cover using 3rd party copyright material in publications but it would cover use of material in the version of a postgraduate thesis submitted for examination.
 However, this exception would not cover the inclusion of the material in the e-thesis deposited and made openly available from our institutional repository.
 If one of the other exceptions did not cover the usage in the e-thesis or written permission was not obtained from the copyright owner, this material would need to be redacted from the e-thesis.
-If you need to redact information from your e-thesis, email repository@abertay.ac.uk to discuss how this should be done and what versions of your work you will need to upload to Pure.
+If you think you will have to redact information from your e-thesis, email repository@abertay.ac.uk to discuss how this should be done and what versions of your work you will need to upload to Pure.

 FAQs